openpreserve/scape/pc-cc-strender/osx-dtruss/README.md

 Okay, running convert based on brew imagemagick with no ghostscript lead to a very ugly result, but it worked with no fonts pulled in!
 Brew cannot install GS at present, so switching to MacPorts...
+No, the fonts were pulled in but OSX uses posix_spawn, not fork etc, so dtruss was not following all the children.